open-cogsci/osdoc/content/pages/dev/fromsource.md

 - [python-datamatrix](https://github.com/smathot/python-datamatrix) is used by the loop item.
 - [python-qdatamatrix](https://github.com/smathot/python-qdatamatrix) is used by the loop item.
 - [python-pseudorandom](https://github.com/smathot/python-pseudorandom) is used by the loop item.
+- [QNotifications](https://github.com/dschreij/QNotifications) is used by the notifications extension.

 ### Optional